Twister1002/overwatch-pugs/README.md

 ## Version 1.0.5
 - Displays match information within an embedded block
+- Players playing in a match are now pingged
 - Players being removed from queue now deletes messages
+- Players setting their info will now:
+ - No longer sets roles to 0
+ - Adds their DiscordID
 - Fixed issues with messages being sent without a length
 - Fixed some text errors in response to a command
 - Fixed bug when queuing for roles without proper SR values
 - Fixed help information
-- Fix issue with hard crashing and recover more gracefully to prevent unusable bot
+- Fixed issue with hard crashing and recover more gracefully to prevent unusable bot

 ## Version 1.0.4
 - Added a help command to provide info and arguments